 Along with its anti-inflammatory benefits, it has antioxidant and anti-cancer effects.
 It’s another great reason to get as many fruits and vegetables in your diet as possible.

-There have been many studies of quercetin and how it helps allergies.
+There have been many studies on quercetin and how it helps with allergies.
 In the study, Quercetin and Its Anti-Allergic Immune Response, the many benefits are reviewed.
 One of the reasons quercetin is so beneficial for allergies is that it not only helps when someone is having allergy symptoms but it prevents the problem.
 It helps regulate the immune system and prevent it from overreacting to harmless things.

 Including foods high in quercetin in your diet can improve your overall health.
 Food is the first source to try but if increasing those foods aren’t enough then a supplement for a few months may help more.
 I like taking bromelain with the quercetin, they work better and can do wonders for sinus pain and pressure.